640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 This test looks for bacteria or other organisms in a wound.
 The test is used to find out if a wound is infected.
-It can also identify the type of organism that's causing the infection.
+It can also see the type of organism that's causing the infection.

 This test requires a small sample of cells or fluid from a wound.
 Then the sample is cultured and looked at under a microscope to look for bacteria or other organisms.